BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

 Sure enough, if I create an `A` object called `a` and ask for `a.x`, it looks like `x` has the "default value" of `100`.
 I can set `a.x` to `-1` and create a second `A` object `a2` which once again is given the "default value" of 100---"obviously" separate storage has been created for `a1` and `a2`.
-This is clearly how the feature works, and no further curiosity or exploration is necessary.
+"This is clearly how the feature works, and no further curiosity or exploration is necessary."

-My frustration (evidenced by the fact I never thought of bringing up the Python docs for class attributes) at not being able to explain led to this article.
+My frustration at not being able to explain (evidenced by the fact I never thought of bringing up the Python docs for class attributes) led to this article.

 (The code for this article is on [GitHub](https://github.com/BruceEckel/PythonClassAttributes)).